getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

-  - **Projection algorithm.** The projection of the slave point onto a master element face is done by a parametrization of the surface on the reference element via the geometric transformation and the displasement field.
+  - **Projection algorithm.** The projection of the slave point onto a master element face is done by a parametrization of the surface on the reference element via the geometric transformation and the displacement field.
 During the projection, no constraint is applied to remain inside the element face, which means that the element face is prolongated analytically.
 The projection is performed by minimizing the distance between the slave point and the projected one using the parametrization and Newton's and/or BFGS algorithms.
+If `raytrace` is set to true, then no projection is computed.
+Instead a ray tracing from the point x in the direction of the unit normal vector at x to find y.
+This means the reverse of the usual situation (x will be the projection of y).

 The list of criteria: